Reform of the House of Lords: House of Lords Reform Bill 2012

 The bill, introduced by Nick Clegg, was given its first reading on 27 June 2012.
 On 9 July 2012, the bill began to be debated.
 The Government also tried to introduce a programme motion, which would have limited the amount of time available to debate the bill.
 Labour called for more scrutiny of the bill and said it would vote against the programme motion, along with several Conservative MPs.
 On 10 July 2012, it became clear that the Government was going to lose the vote on the programme motion and it was withdrawn.
 At the vote that evening on whether to give the bill a second reading, 91 Conservative MPs voted against the three line whip, while 19 more abstained.
 On 6 August 2012, Deputy Prime Minister Nick Clegg announced that the Government was abandoning the bill due to the opposition from Conservative backbench MPs, claiming that the Conservatives had "broken the coalition contract".
 However, David Cameron disputed this view, saying that the agreement contained no specific promise to enact reform of the House of Lords.

 House of Lords Reform Act 2014

 The House of Lords Reform Act 2014 allowed members to resign from the House; previously there was no mechanism for this.
 It also allowed for the (non-retrospective) exclusion of any peer convicted of a criminal offence and sentenced to a term of imprisonment of one year or more.

 Lords Spiritual (Women) Act 2015

 The Lords Spiritual (Women) Act 2015 regulates the procedure for women bishops to enter the House of Lords as Lords Spiritual.
-It stipulates that if a vacancy arises among the Lords Spiritual during the decade after the passing of the act, this vacancy is to be filled by a female bishop (if there are any eligible).
-This followed the Bishops and Priests (Consecration and Ordination of Women) Measure 2014, whereby the Church of England first recognised female bishops.
+It stipulates that whenever a vacancy arises among the Lords Spiritual during the decade after the passing of the act, this vacancy is to be filled by a female bishop, if there are any eligible.
+This followed the Bishops and Priests (Consecration and Ordination of Women) Measure 2014, whereby the Church of England first ordained female bishops.